 Notes

-Please see Chapter *** for a processing pipeline to generate peaks from an accessibility assay (such as ATAC-seq).
+Please see the previous chapter in this book for a processing pipeline to generate peaks from an accessibility assay (such as ATAC-seq).

 It is often easier in downstream processing to set up different files for positives and negatives.
 This can allow you greater control over the ratio of positives to negatives by adjusting how many examples come from each file in training.